marchirschvogel/ambit/docs/source/documentation.rst

 is reached after 5 heart cycles.

 .. figure:: fig/syspul_setup.png
-   :alt: 0D heart, systemic and pulmonary circulation, problem setup.
+   :name: fig:syspul_setup
    :width: 65.0%

    0D heart, systemic and pulmonary circulation, problem setup.

-[fig:syspul_setup]

-Study the setup in fig. `[fig:syspul_setup] <#fig:syspul_setup>`__ and the comments in the input file ``flow0d_heart_cycle.py``.
+Study the setup in fig. `5 <#fig:syspul_setup>`__ and the comments in the input file ``flow0d_heart_cycle.py``.
 Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command

 ::